ChangsenJiang/BIOL8706_project/Week6_Progress_update.md

 | Mirandornithes | 0.62      | 0.62     |
 | Galloanseres | 0.753  | 0.85   |

-In the tree and table above, even using 14194 (in 14972) exon loci, we still get the wrong clade grouping, and the qCF in 2 of 3 recognizable clade does not have increase compared to the 4255 loci result.
+In the tree and table above, even with 14194 (out of 14972) exon loci, the wrong clade grouping persists.
+Moreover, the qCF in 2 of 3 recognizable clades does not improve compared to the 4255 loci result.

-so maybe I would just use the original filter logic (keep the 4255 for exon and 36794 for intergenic) since **there is no strong improvement after taking much more loci**
+Therefore, I may continue using the original filter logic (keeping 4255 for exon and 36794 for intergenic) since there is **no great improvement with a larger number of loci.**

 ### 1.2 Rerun the Mixture Finder and fixed the paper tree to calculate qCF:

 As descripted above, `-m MIX+MFP` were used to rerun the analysis, then, 2 kind of orginal paper species trees:

 - The main species tree resulting from 63K intergenic regions analyzed with ASTRAL

 - The species tree resulting from 63K intergenic regions analyzed with RAxML-NG **concatenation**

-were trimmed to only containing the 24 selected species using `drop.tip` , and fixed to ASTRAL to calculate species tree
+Both trees were trimmed to contain only the 24 selected species using `drop.tip`, and the species tree was fixed to ASTRAL to calculate qCF and pp values.

-However, the **main species tree since to be loaded incorrectly in R** (I have tried several methods including `read.tree()`, but the main species tree just could not be correctly loaded, with NaN branch length)
+However, the main species tree appears to be loaded incorrectly in R (I tried several methods, including `read.tree()`, but the main species tree could not be loaded properly, with NaN branch lengths).

 ### 1.2.1 Main species tree fixed: